Adamage/tutorials/sst/README.md

 >**Copyright notice**
 >
-> All markdown cells with word `copyright` (case-insensitive) will be removed from Markdown output type, while in other
+> All lines with word `copyright` (case-insensitive) will be removed from first cell with copyright word in Markdown file,
-> types it will remain.
+> while in other types it will remain.

 ## Transformation to other formats